Doc Dissections

 Eye

-A DIY dissection where we go through the cornea, iris, pupil, lens, vitreous, retina, and more.
+Look through the cornea, iris, pupil, lens, vitreous, retina, and more.
 Learn about how the eye functions and how information gets sent to the brain.

 Frog

-A DIY dissection where we compare and contrast amphibian and mammalian anatomy and learn how the systems work together.
+Compare and contrast amphibian and mammalian anatomy and learn how the systems work together.

 Heart